kelithius/projectduck/README.md

     # Volume mounts for custom documents and configuration
     volumes:
-      # Mount your document directories here
+      # Mount your workspace directory containing all projects
-      - /path/to/your/docs:/data/docs
-      - /path/to/another/project:/data/project2
+      - /path/to/your/workspace:/workspace

       # Optional: Custom projects.json configuration
       # - ./custom-projects.json:/app/projects.json